 Why shouldn’t the Product Backlog Item be divided into two to represent the work that remains pending and the one that has already been done?
 Here we show you 4 important reasons.

 In the agile world of Scrum, there are two types of Product Backlog Items (PBIs) at the end of a Sprint: those that are done – that comply with the Definition of Done or DoD – and those that are not.
 If we want to be faithful to the methodology, those unfinished PBIs, regardless of their degree of progress, should be returned to the Product Backlog.
-(Do not miss this: 5 keys you can’t skip on your agile process).

 Once the unfinished PBI is put back into the Product Backlog, the Product Owner must prioritize it again and include it (or not) into the next Sprint to finish it.
 When re-assigned back to a Sprint, the amount of Story Points assigned to this PBI should not change, since the effort to implement it, as a whole, remains the same.